Loathed94/Map-Application/README.md

 # Map-Application
-A JavaFX application that allows users to import a picture (map intended) and then make markers on it for modes of transportation with information about it as well as searching for existing markers.
+A JavaFX application that allows users to import a picture (map intended) and then make markers on it for modes of transportation with information about it as well as searching for existing markers etc. This was a university assignment for course PROG2 in Stockholm's University.

+Open a picture in the graphical interface.
+Then you can make a mark on the map showing a polygon marker, the marker can be selected to be a mode of transportation such as bus or train for example.
+Markers can be given names and descriptions and after being created can be hidden temporarily or removed.
+Markers can be found by searching for the category they belong to or their names or coordinates.
+Markers can be saved onto your computer and loaded into the application from the users computer.
+The application also contains warnings when the user does things wrong or search for markers that don't exist.
+The application also warns users against doing things that can result in permanent loss of markers currently on the screen like exiting the application without saving.

+Besides using graphical interfaces one of the main goals of this assignment was to use data structures cleverly like using map-structures for finding specific markers with a keyword instead of going through a list and checking each marker one by one.